 3 months and beyond:

-April - August - Shave the herd down to help with the heat of summer (and to get great conformation pictures for this website).
+April - August - Shave the herd down to help with the heat of summer (also to assess conformation & obtain pictures for this website).

-January, May, and September Annually: The entire herd receives a Bo-Se shot and Copper Bolus with Copasure.
+January, May, and September Annually: The entire herd receives a Copper Bolus with Copasure.

-November: All bucks, wethers, and non-breeding animals are given a CDT booster.
+May & November: All bucks, wethers, and non-breeding animals are given a Bo-Se booster.